Build a Muscular, Functionally Strong Chest with Push-Ups

 - Push-ups are CONVENIENT.
 Requiring no gym equipment, the push-up is an anytime, anywhere exercise.
 It’s accessible to everyone, whether or not you can afford a gym membership or home gym equipment.

 - Push-ups CAN BE MODIFIED for many different purposes.
 There is a push-up exercise variation suitable for pretty much anyone.
+For example, you can learn how to do triangle push ups, clap pushups, wide-grip pushups, and many other variations on this classic exercise.
 They can be made easier for people needing to work up to regular push-ups, or they can be progressed in difficulty to provide more of a challenge to those who have mastered the basic exercise.

 Bodyweight exercises such as the push-up are often overlooked because they have no marketing department trying to sell you equipment!
 I am a big fan of many bodyweight exercises, not just the push-up; read my article on the benefits of bodyweight training exercise (https://www.askthetrainer.com/benefits-of-bodyweight-training-exercises/) to learn why you should join me in loving bodyweight exercises, as well as several great bodyweight exercises to build into your workouts in addition to the push-up.